 Reverse mortgage fees can reach up to 4% even if the borrower opened the mortgage as a line of credit without using the funds.

 The lender can call the loan at any time if the homeowner stops paying property taxes, insurance, or moves into an age-oriented facility for a full year.

-Experts recommend using reverse mortgages with care and only when necessary.
+Most experts recommend using reverse mortgages with care and only when necessary.
 If you don’t have children or don’t mind losing your house after death, then there should be no problem funding your retirement through a reverse mortgage.